TheSuperHackers/GeneralsModBuilder/README.md

 ## Supported file conversions

-As of Release 1.0, the following file conversions are supported:
+The following file conversions are supported:

+**Since Release 1.0**

 * Any to BIG (Game Archive)
 * Any to ZIP (Archive)